-7. Loosen the four wheel nuts 1/2 turn with the wheel wrench.
+- 5. Unscrew the wing bolt and take the spare tire out of its well. - 6.
+Loosen the four wheel nuts 1/2 turn with the wheel wrench.

-8. Locate the jacking point nearest the tire you need to change.
+7. Locate the jacking point nearest the tire you need to change.
 It is pointed to by an arrow molded into the underside of the body.
 Place the jack under the jacking point.
 Turn the end bracket clockwise until the top of the jack contacts the jacking point.
 Make sure the jacking point tab is resting on the jack notch.

-9. Use the extension and wheel wrench as shown to raise the car until the flat tire is off the ground.
+8. Use the extension and wheel wrench as shown to raise the car until the flat tire is off the ground.

-10.Remove the wheel nuts and flat tire.
+9. Remove the wheel nuts and flat tire.
 Temporarily place the flat tire on the ground.